Day 3 - Tropentag2024, People, Speeches, Tropentag 2024

 The final segment of the workshop was based on strategies to boost the adoption of agroforestry practices.
 The main recommendations were the following:

-• Introducing fruit trees and cash crops to diversify agricultural outputs and enhance economic benefits.
+• Introducing fruit trees and fast yielding annuals to diversify agricultural outputs and enhance economic benefits.

 • Analyzing and incorporating plant species that resonate with the cultural and practical needs of farmers to improve relevance and acceptance.